QingxiaWu21/RadDiagVQA/README.md

 # RadDiagVQA Dataset
-RadDiagVQA is a comprehensive medical imaging Visual Question Answering (VQA) dataset containing radiology images and their corresponding questions and answers.
-The dataset is compiled from various medical sources and includes both short-answer and multiple-choice questions.
+RadDiagVQA is a comprehensive medical imaging Visual Question Answering (VQA) dataset focusing on real-world clinical diagnostic scenarios.
+The dataset is compiled from six authoritative medical publications and platforms up to May 2024.

+The dataset consists of two types of cases:
+- Multiple-choice questions (with 4-5 options)
+- Short-answer questions (standardized as "What is the diagnosis?")

+Each case comprises:
+- Clinical history
+- Radiological images (1-16 images per case)
+- Corresponding diagnostic questions and answers

+This dataset aims to facilitate the development and evaluation of multimodal LLM in understanding and reasoning about radiological images in real clinical settings.

 ## Dataset Structure